diorahman/node-base-app/README.md

 # NOTE

-For more complete framework, use [Krakenjs](http://krakenjs.com/).
+For more complete framework, maybe you want to use [Krakenjs](http://krakenjs.com/).
 It has more features (security, build process).

 # Nodejs web app